Definition: the duration of an optical pulse

-The duration of optical pulses (also called pulse width or pulse length) can vary in a huge range:
+The duration of light pulses (also called pulse width or pulse length) can vary in a huge range:

 - By modulating a continuous-wave light source, e.g., with an electro-optic modulator, pulses with durations from some tens of picoseconds to arbitrarily high values can be generated.